Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Data/PropertyBag.md

 ### Import(Dictionary<string, object> propertiesToImport)

-Imports the properties in the existing dictionary.This method will overwrite all existing property values in the property bag.
+Imports the properties in the existing dictionary.
+This method will overwrite all existing property values in the property bag.

 #### Parameters